inaafina/ProMin_DiseaseTrajectory/README.md

-# FinalThesis
+# Process Mining Sisease Trajectory
-A research-based focusing on the topic Process Mining in Healthcare.
+A research-based focusing on the topic of Process Mining in Healthcare.

-On Going
+*On Going*